Histological Analysis Of Enamel Microstructure In Response To Dietary Habits

 Abstract

 Background: The protective role of enamel against physical and chemical injury is well documented.
-Despite being classified as connective tissue, with its composition and microstructure dominated by hydroxyapatite crystals it is the hardest in the human body
+Despite being classified as connective tissue, with its composition and microstructure dominated by hydroxyapatite crystals, it is the hardest in the human body.

-Study Design: This study employs a comparative cross-sectional design.
+Study Design: A comparative cross-sectional Study.

-Duration and Place of the Study: This study was conducted at Department of pathology Watim medical and dental college, Rawat , from 3rd June 2022 to 2nd May 2023.
+Duration and Place of the Study: This study was conducted at the Department of Pathology Watim Medical and Dental College, Rawat, from 03 June 2022, to 02May 2023.

-Results: In total, 300 participants are considered in this research, with the mean age of the group on HC totals 3.5 ± 1.3 years, HP group 3.4 ± 9.2 years, and MD group 3.6 ± 1.1 years.
-The gender distribution also shows similar characteristics, males are 55.8% in HC group, 46.3% in HP group, and 52.6% in MD group; females are 44.2%, 53.7%, and 47.4%, respectively.
-Concerning the age range, the major cluster is 26-35 years old and 36-45 years old cohorts, which proves the majority of the middle ages.
+Results: 300 participants are considered in this research, with the mean age of the group on HC totals 3.5 ± 1.3 years, HP group 3.4 ± 9.2 years, and MD group 3.6 ± 1.1 years.
+The gender distribution also shows similar characteristics; males are 55.8% in the HC group, 46.3% in the HP group, and 52.6% in the MD group; females are 44.2%, 53.7%, and 47.4%, respectively.
+Concerning the age range, the central cluster is 26-35 years old and 36-45 years old cohorts, which proves the majority of the middle ages.

 Downloads